 Adopting ERM is a major commitment for an organization.
 Successful implementation requires champions at the C-level (CEO, CFO, controller, chief audit executive, chief information officer) of the organization.
 Some companies have appointed chief risk officers (CROs) or established executive-level risk committees, which may report directly to the board of directors audit committee, thereby enhancing their independence and importance.
 The ERM initiative gains momentum when it is strongly supported by the board of directors and audit committee.
 Executive management cannot merely begin the process and then move on to other activities.
 The last thing most organizations need is another mandate imposed from on high and then left to wither and fade away.
 If ERM implementation is to be successful, it cannot be viewed as "another program from headquarters" or the "management fad of the month."
 Education in the ERM framework, the language of risk, and the value of proactive risk management is an imperative for successful ERM deployment.
-The 2006 Oversight Systems "Financial Executive Report on Risk Management" shows that companies are embracing the concept of ERM but continue to have difficulty with its implementation, noting that 68% of financial executives say their CEO is placing greater emphasis on the management of all types of risk on a holistic basis, and 58% say their company has an ERM approach that considers various risk category interactions.
-On the other hand, only 41% believe there is a consistent and well communicated definition of "risk" across the enterprise, and only one-third of the financial executives surveyed believe there are formal training programs for senior and line management.
+The 2006 Oversight Systems "Financial Executive Report on Risk Management" shows that companies are embracing the concept of ERM but continue to have difficulty with its implementation, noting that 68% of financial executives say their CEO is placing greater emphasis on the management of all types of risk on a holistic basis.3 A 2017 ERM survey reports that 24% of organizations have a fully integrated ERM program in 2017 (up from 21% in 2013).4

-It is important for executive management to communicate that they view ERM as an integral component of sound business management.
-Implementing an integrated and holistic risk management approach across the entire organization will undoubtedly affect the role of some well-ensconced fiefdoms engaged in silo risk management.
+It is important for executive management to communicate that it views ERM as an integral component of sound business management.
+Implementing an integrated and holistic risk management approach across the entire organization will undoubtedly affect the role of some well-ensconced fieldoms engaged in silo risk management.
 Risk champions can be influential in getting general acceptance of ERM.
-It is important that executives set the tone at the top by calling for big picture alignment, strong corporate governance, and risk educational programs.
+It is important that executives set the tone at the top by calling for big-picture alignment, strong corporate governance, and risk educational programs.